 Improving Mental Health Outcomes for Survivors of Human Trafficking in Uganda

-Researchers are partnering with IPA Uganda to conduct a randomized evaluation to measure whether a mental health program for human trafficking survivors that incorporates yoga, mindfulness techniques, and group discussions improves their mental health, physical, and social well-being.
+Researchers are partnering with IPA Uganda, Healing and Resilience after Trauma (HaRT), seven partner organizations in Kampala, Uganda and a Survivor Advisory Group to conduct a randomized evaluation to measure whether a mind-body program for survivors of human trafficking improves their mental health, physical, and social well-being.

-In Uganda, the organization Healing and Resilience after Trauma (HaRT) developed Move with HaRT, a 12-session, weekly mental health intervention for survivors of human trafficking.
-The program includes breathwork, yoga poses, guided meditations, and themed discussions to increase survivors’ selfhood, ability to trust others, and control over their bodies.
+In response to this gap, Healing and Resilience after Trauma (HaRT) developed Move with HaRT, a 12-session, weekly mind-body program tailored to survivors of human trafficking.
+The program incorporates breathwork, yoga poses, guided relaxation, mindfulness techniques, and themed discussions to foster a sense of selfhood, rebuild trust, and enhance control over one’s body.

 Sources